ozone-his/ozone-docs/docs/config-points.md

 # <small>:construction:</small> Configuration Points

-In this section, we provide a comprehensive list of configuration points available in Ozone, organized by EIP services and thereby grouped by pairs of components.
+In this section, we provide a comprehensive list of configuration points available in Ozone, organized by EIP services and thereby grouped by pairs of apps.

 ---